pflooky/data-caterer-docs/docs/setup/guide/data-source/cassandra.md

 !!! example "Info"

     Writing data to Cassandra is a paid feature.
+Try the free trial [here](../../../get-started/docker.md).

 Creating a data generator for Cassandra.
 You will build a Docker image that will be able to populate data in Cassandra for the tables you configure.